betcode-org/flumine/docs/advanced.md

 #### simulated

-Updated to True when backtesting or paper trading
+Updated to True when simulating or paper trading

 #### simulated_strategy_isolation